grafana/plugin-actions/bundle-types/README.md

-# Build plugin action
+# Bundle plugin action

-This GitHub Action automates the process of building Grafana plugins.
-It takes the source code of a Grafana plugin and transforms it into an archive file, preparing it for distribution.
-It creates a github draft release for the plugin, allowing for easy management.
+This GitHub Action automates the process of bundling Grafana plugins typescript types for sharing with other plugins.
+It takes the source code of a Grafana plugin and outputs a typescript declaration file.

 ## Features

-- Builds Grafana plugin source code into an archive for distribution.
+- Builds a Grafana plugin source typescript file into a single typescript declaration file.
-- Generates a draft Github release for the plugin.
-- Supports signing the plugin if a Grafana access token policy is provided.
+- Supports bundling and treeshaking imported types.

 ## Usage